MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/hardware-inventory-views-configuration-manager.md

 ### v_GS_AUTOSTART_SOFTWARE

 Lists information about the applications on Configuration Manager clients that start automatically with the operating system found through Asset Intelligence.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_BROWSER_HELPER_OBJECT

 Lists information about the browser objects found on Configuration Manager clients through Asset Intelligence.
 While some browser helper objects are beneficial, malware might be delivered is in the form of browser helper objects.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_CCM_RECENTLY_USED_APPS